Aquatica Ride Requirements

 If you’re planning a trip to Aquatica, you might have more questions than you would for any other amusement park.
 Aquatica is a water park, so the rides are water slides and water rides.
 If you’ve never been to a water park or if it has been a long time, this article will answer any questions you may have about the ride requirements.

-For starters when it comes to Aquatica's ride requirements, you'll want to wear appropriate swimwear, if you're planning to ride the rides.
-That can be board shorts, Bermuda shorts (Beware: some rides do not allow wearing of cotton shorts.), swim trunks for guys, and swimsuits, bikinis, and tankinis for girls.
+For starters when it comes to Aquatica’s ride requirements, you’ll want to wear appropriate swimwear, if you’re planning to ride the rides.
+That can be board shorts, Bermuda shorts (Beware: some rides do not allow the wearing of cotton shorts.), swim trunks for guys, and swimsuits, bikinis, and tankinis for girls.
 Of course, girls can choose to wear shorts and a shirt, if they prefer.
 Some rides specify no shirts, so be prepared to take any shirts off for those rides.
 Read below to see which ones have that requirement.
-Jeans and long pants are not a god idea, because they will weigh you down once they get wet.
+Jeans and long pants are not a good idea, because they will weigh you down once they get wet.
 Baggy or loose clothing is also not a good idea because they have the potential to come off with all the turbulence that the rides can cause.
-Shoes cannot be worn, unless they are the aqua shoes that are made to go in water.
+Shoes cannot be worn unless they are water shoes.

 Now, we will look at the requirements for each specific ride.
 There are a couple of rides that are for small children.
 The slides in Kata’s Kookaburra Cove are for children under 48 inches tall.
 In the event that a taller child is accompanying a child of proper height, they will allow the taller child to ride the rides, too.
 Additionally, there is a weight restriction on this ride of 400 pounds.